Templates form a part of orcharhino’s provisioning setup.

 Ensure to associate the templates with the operating system entry.

-In case you know what you are doing, and template editing is desirable, the web interface provides extensive tools to do so, including inbuilt documentation on template syntax.
+In case you know what you are doing, and template editing is desirable, the management UI provides extensive tools to do so, including inbuilt documentation on template syntax at

 Viewing a template is essentially the same as editing a template.